prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When defined, enforcedKeepDroppedTargets specifies a global limit on the number of targets
+<p>enforcedKeepDroppedTargets when defined specifies a global limit on the number of targets
 dropped by relabeling that will be kept in memory.
 The value overrides any <code>spec.keepDroppedTargets</code> set by ServiceMonitor, PodMonitor, Probe objects unless <code>spec.keepDroppedTargets</code> is